Sunday, April 2, 2023

 All three call for the Line of Control, which divides Pakistani and Indian-administered territories, to permit unrestricted movement across the border.
 Where they differ is in the degree to which Kashmir is to achieve autonomy and become demilitarized.
 The four-point plan calls for the highest autonomy and demilitarization, while the self-rule proposal also highlights economic alliance.

-The majority of respondents were hopeful for all the three proposals, however, the four-point formula was somewhat more popular.
+The majority of respondents were hopeful for all three proposals; however, the four-point formula was somewhat more popular.
 Under the four-point formula scenario, the Line of Control would have transit points for people-to-people exchanges, free trade and other economic benefits.
 People of the region would have special rights to move and trade freely on both sides of the border.